 Before the match, on the way in you can browse the NOB club shop before taking your seat in the same ground where Maradona played for 1 season, Bielsa managed for 2, and Messi will one day return to...

-The stadium is always full of capacity and you can expect an amazing atmosphere!
+The stadium is always full of capacity for the derby and you can expect an amazing atmosphere!
+Enjoy the moment and tick one of Argentina's biggest derbies off your list.
 When it finished, we will hopefully celebrate victory with local supporters!

 In the morning, we will head back to Buenos Aires for the chance to catch another football game in the city!